oswaldoferreira/microgram/README.md

 # microgram

-A instagram-like application split into microservices.
+A basic instagram-like application split into microservices.

+The project uses Docker and Kubernetes.

 ### Setup

-Follow the instructions for each repo to run all services within Docker or local environment.
+Follow the instructions for each repo to run all services within Docker containers.

 - https://github.com/oswaldoferreira/microgram-auth
 - https://github.com/oswaldoferreira/microgram-feed